lbryio/lbry.com/content/faq/youtube.md

 **IMPORTANT NOTE: Our sync queue for existing channels may be delayed for some users.
 If you are having issues with your channel, please email us at hello@lbry.com.
 Newly synced channels are currently backlogged and will take anywhere from a few days to a couple weeks to process.**

-LBRY offers an easy way for YouTubers to republish their content to the LBRY network, engage with LBRY users, and earn LBC.
-This program is available to new and existing LBRY users - installing or using our platform is not a prerequisite to syncing your channel.
-LBRY provides a one-click sync process that gathers your channel and video metadata (i.e. covers, thumbnails, etc.), creates a channel for you on LBRY, and publishes your videos to it.
-Creators with over 500 subs that qualify for sync are eligible for [view rewards](/faq/view-rewards).
+LBRY and Odysee.com offer an easy way for YouTubers to republish their content to the LBRY network, engage with LBRY users, and earn LBC.
+This program is available to new and existing LBRY users - using our platform is not a prerequisite to syncing your channel.
+We provide a one-click sync process that gathers your channel and video metadata (i.e. covers, thumbnails, etc.), creates a channel for you on LBRY, and publishes your videos to it.

-To sync your existing YouTube channel to LBRY and learn more about the program, go to [lbry.com/youtube](/youtube).
+To qualify, the channel must have over 300 YouTube subscribers and recent, regular, and original content - see [requirements and limitations section](#limits) below for full details.
+Creators with over 500 subs also qualify for [view rewards](/faq/view-rewards).

+To sync your existing YouTube, start the process during sign up or from the Upload > Sync my Channel option on https://odysee.com

 **Please note:** The sync process will create a new channel for your channel which is later [transferred](#transfer) to you.
 If you created a channel in the app beforehand, [please see instructions on how to clean it up](#cleanup).